-IDW, in cooperation with MARVEL Comics, proudly presents WALTER SIMONSON’S THE MIGHTY THOR: ARTIST”S EDITION, collecting seven complete issues of Simonson’s Transcendent run on The Mighty Thor, including the groundbreaking first arc that introduced Beta Ray Bill.
-Each page is scanned from the original art, same size as drawn, and in full color (in insure the best possible reproduction).
+IDW, in cooperation with MARVEL Comics, proudly presents WALTER SIMONSON’S THE MIGHTY THOR: ARTIST’S EDITION, collecting seven complete issues of Simonson’s Transcendent run on The Mighty Thor, including the groundbreaking first arc that introduced Beta Ray Bill.
+Each page is scanned from the original art, the same size as drawn, and in full colour (to ensure the best possible reproduction).

 - IDW Publications, August 3, 2011